 - The average weight of a male polar is more than that of a female polar bear.

-How Much Does a Male Polar Bear Weigh – Female Polar Bear Weight
+How Much Does a Female Polar Bear Weigh – Female Polar Bear Weight

-- A female polar bear weight is almost half as compared to the male polar bear.
+- A female polar bear’s weight is almost half as compared to the male polar bear.

 - Normally the average female polar bear weight ranges from 330-550 lbs i.e. 150– 250 kg.

-- Maximum stated female polar bear weight up till now is of 260 kg, but it is very rare.
+- The maximum stated female polar bear weight up till now is 260 kg, but it is very rare.

 - Female polar bears gain weight during pregnancy, which can reach up to 1100 lbs i.e. 500 (kg).